sitegeist/Sitegeist.Stampede/README.md

 # Sitegeist.Stampede
 ## Svg Sprite Icons for Neos

-All WIP, nothing interesting yet
+The package creates svg sprites that combine multiple svgs into a single svg with symbols.
+To use the svg sprites a fusion prototype `Sitegeist.Stampede:Icon` is included that renders a symbol from a given svgspite.

-**Attention: This package use the external svg references which are not supported in some older browsers.
-Please check this and polyfills like this https://github.com/Keyamoon/svgxuse if needed.**
+*Attention: This package use the external svg references which are not supported in some older browsers.
+Please check this and polyfills like this https://github.com/Keyamoon/svgxuse if needed.*

 ### Authors & Sponsors